 green aluminium reduces carbon emissions

-Rio Tinto said in June its Boyne aluminium smelter, Yarwun alumina refinery and Queensland Alumina refinery need a combined 1,140 megawatts (MW) of reliable renewable power, and was seeking offers to build at least 4,000 MW, or 4 GW, of wind and solar power backed up by energy storage which would be required to supply steady power so they could manufacture green aluminium.
+Rio Tinto stated (June 2021) its Boyne aluminium smelter, Yarwun Alumina refinery and Queensland Alumina refinery needed a combined 1,140 megawatts (MW) of reliable renewable power.
+Existing systems need 4,000 MW, or 4 GW, of wind and solar power backed up by energy storage.
+Companies have release tenders for suppliers.
+Green hydrogen with steady power for the manufacture of green aluminium is a first step.

 Industry Has Resisted Green Aluminium

-As far back as the late 1990s, it was known the aluminium smelting industry accounted for 16% of Australia’s carbon emissions from the electricity sector and 6.5% of Australia’s total emissions (excluding land-use change).
+For the past 3 decades, aluminium smelting industry accounted for 16% of Australia’s carbon emissions from the electricity sector and 6.5% of Australia’s total emissions (excluding land-use change).
 (Australian Institute).
 Furthermore, they had large subsidies in electricity, estimated at $0.8 billion in 1999, despite 59% of the output of the aluminium smelting industry in Australia foreign owned, with Japan (17%), British (14%) and US (12%) interests dominant.
 Nothing much has changed in the past 2 decades.

 Aluminum Manufacturing Processes